TheLuaOSProject/Kernel/README.md

 with `$CC` being your c complier.

-Once this is ran, you can then just run `xmake`, which will build the the kernal.
+Once this is ran, you can then just run `xmake`, which will build the the kernel.